 No, seriously.
 You may see me as a dinosaur. 🐱🐉

-So, come check out the “How to Human” show every other Friday at 10 a.m.
-ET on Code it Live.
+So, come check out the “How to Human” show every first Friday at 9 a.m.
+ET on LinkedIn.
 Join the chat, make fun of our hosting prowess and learn from the experiences of others.
 We can all be better at Humaning.
 And yes, that is now a verb.
 You’re welcome.

 Show announcements can be found on the Progress Community Corner as well as sprinkled around social media.
 Remember, to see previous shows, you can check out the playlist on the Progress YouTube channel.